JOIN ME IN AN INTERVIEW WITH JEANA SCHREIBER FROM PHILADELPHIA, PENNSYLVANIA !

 If you know anything about American history you know about the Fourth of July.
 We love celebrating it, to the point of having tons of free and paid events throughout the city.
 The National Park Service will regularly throw events to celebrate and who wouldn’t want to visit the birthplace of the nation?
 You can usually find information on this on any Philadelphia based website, so come prepared to celebrate!

-Which is the most happening area in Philadelphia and why?
+Which is the most happening area in Philadelphia?

 Where can one find amazing street food in Philadelphia ?